-Section 10 authorizes NOAA Fisheries and USFWS to issue an incidental take permit "if such taking is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity."
+Section 10 allows for exceptions to the Act through various permits- e.g. Section 10 (a)(1)(A) authorizes NOAA Fisheries and USFWS to issue an incidental take permit to authorize prohibited actions "if such taking is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity."
 To obtain a permit, an applicant must develop a habitat conservation plan (HCP) demonstrating the activity will not appreciably reduce the likelihood of the survival and recovery of a listed species in the wild.
-At present, the Oregon Department of Forestry, Oregon Parks and Recreation Department, and Benton County are developing habitat conservation plans.
+At present, the Oregon Department of Forestry, Oregon Parks and Recreation Department, and Benton County have or are developing habitat conservation plans.